dae-ne/azure-app-config-converter/README.md

 ## Run

-* Copy your configuration to a clipboard (Configuration > Advanced edit).
+* Copy your configuration (Configuration > Advanced edit) to the clipboard.
 * `node index.js`
-* The converted configuration is now saved in the clipboard.
+* The clipboard now has a new value.

 ## Usage